mwtilton/devops/Readme.md

 [X] Fix encoding issues
 [ ] Fix Administrator credentials for all build scripts
 1.3
---configure DSC for remote usage
+--configure DSC for remote node usage
 1.4
 --Logging in general and script specific
 1.5